mhjlam/Splind/README.md

-# curvus
+# wavy
-Quadratic and cubic uniform or non-uniform B-splines
+Quadratic and cubic drawing of B-splines.

+## Usage
+Use the left mouse button to add control points.
+Use the right mouse button to get a pop-up menu with options.